Opinion: Why Bond being called ‘basically a rapist’ is more important than you think

 Is nothing beyond the reach of the self-righteous tentacles of the woke brigade?
 Is no part of our popular culture safe from the tyranny of cancel culture?
 Now Bond?
 Surely, not the saviour of our cinemas James Bond?!

-Cary Fukunaga, the director of No Time To Die, the latest instalment in the James Bond franchise, triggered a slew of headlines this week when he said what we already knew: James Bond is "basically" a rapist.
+Cary Fukunaga, the director of No Time To Die, the latest instalment in the James Bond franchise, triggered a slew of headlines this week when he said what we already knew: James Bond is “basically” a rapist.
 Predictably and tediously, Fukunaga is now accused of creating a Bond for the woke era.
 What can we expect from a snowflake Bond?
 He whips off his disguise to reveal a Black Lives Matter T-shirt?
 He interrupts a clinch with Penelope Smallbone to confirm mutual consent?
 Nope.
-Just a 12A certificate from The British Board of Film Classification.
+Just a 12A certificate from the British Board of Film Classification.

 In his comments, Fukunaga appeared to refer to a notorious scene in 1965’s Thunderball when Sean Connery’s Bond rapes Patricia Fearing, a nurse at the health clinic Shrublands.
 As with so many of the women characters in Bond films – forever infantilised as Bond Girls – Fearing’s name is a double-entendre.
 Unlike Pussy Galore, Holly Goodhead, Plenty O’Toole, Octopussy, Honey Ryder, or Mary Goodnight,